duangsuse/rebase-api/README.md

 ## Access Token

-Access token is required for all  POST, PATCH, PUT, and DELETE requests.
+Access token is required for all POST, PATCH, PUT, and DELETE requests, except `user register`.

 Header